 - Should the child be a vegan or what should the diet of the child be

 - There is no limit to the number of things that could come up.

 We speak in Canada of joint custody or sole custody.
 And custody is different than parenting time.
 One thinks of custody in terms of the dictionary definition like ownership but that does not really apply in a family law scenario.
 We are talking about decision making when we are talking about custody.

 It may not seem important but it really is.
 Because, if you have no custody, then forget about your capacity to make any decisions and you may later have a strong disagreement with the former spouse about the way that they are raising the child and the decisions that are being taken.
-Unless you have join custody or sole custody, you have no legal capacity to question anything.
+Unless you have joint custody or sole custody, you have no legal capacity to question anything.

 This was deal with elsewhere.
 Please see the other section.
-It depends on capacity to pay, the relative parenting time, the Child Support Guidelines.
+It depends on the capacity to pay, the relative parenting time, the Child Support Guidelines.
 Judges might consider other factors and the following might affect the amount of the child support payment: